 How will you be able to minimize my pain?

 We have many different options to manage your pain.
-Of course we offer both narcotic and non-narcotic pain medications.
-But other options exist, such as e-stim, ultrasound, biofreeze, diothermy, hot and cold packs, therapeutic massages and more.
-Together, we will find the right solution for you.
+We offer both narcotic and non-narcotic pain medications.
+But other options exist, such as e-stim, ultrasound, biofreeze, diathermy, hot and cold packs, therapeutic massages, and more.
+Together we will find the right solution for you.

 If I do need drugs, will I become addicted to narcotic pain medications?

 We do everything in our power to ensure that does not occur.
-We gradually adjust medications during your stay.
-Most people to provide optimum pain relief with the least amount of medication.
+We gradually adjust medications during your stay to provide optimal pain relief with the least amount of medication.

 Some days my acute pain is work than others.
 Why is that?